All Episodes

 joe rogan

-So you have this kind of epidemic and then you have this rush of human beings that have come over from Europe.
+So you have this kind of epidemic, and then you have this rush of human beings that have come over from Europe.

-What was the primary motivation for them coming over here?
+And have they come over, what was the primary motivation for them coming over here?

 Was it to seek a better life?